Mercurial-Hermes/zig-macho/docs/STRUCTURE.md

 ## Identity Stability

-Structural identities are derived from containment and sibling ordering.
+Structural identities are derived from:

+* Parent identity
+* Entity kind
+* Ordinal position among siblings after structural closure

-Identity stability is an explicit design goal and will be guaranteed starting in v0.0.6.
+Identity stability is guaranteed starting in v0.0.6.

 Prior to v0.0.6, entity ordering may change as structural closure logic is introduced.